 Solo Handling of Plywood

-The large size of plywood sheets (8’ x 4’ US; 125 x 250 cm metric) is ideal for the rapid construction of homes and completion of home improvement projects.
-However, those large sheets also come with a few problems; most notably how to effectively handle the sheets.
-The combination of their large, awkward size and weight , with a ¾” (20 mm) sheet weighing up to 70 lbs (32 kg), can make them a challenge to handle, especially for the do-it-yourselfer who doesn’t handle them all the time.
+The large size of plywood sheets (8’ x 4’ US; 125 x 250 cm metric) is ideal for rapidly constructing homes and completing home improvement projects.
+However, those large sheets also come with a few problems, most notably in how to handle them effectively.
+The combination of their large, awkward size and weight, with a ¾” (20 mm) sheet weighing up to 70 lbs (32 kg), can make them a challenge to handle, especially for the do-it-yourselfer who doesn’t handle them all the time.

-Professional carpenters have an advantage over us do-it-yourselfers, in that they are more accustomed to handling those heavy sheets.
-While a 70 pound sheet of plywood is still a 70 pound sheet of plywood, professional carpenters handle that all the time, building muscle in the process.
-Those of us who sit in an office all day, then go home to work on projects, probably don’t have the same muscle mass.
+Professional carpenters have an advantage over us do-it-yourselfers because they are more accustomed to handling those heavy sheets.
+While a 70-pound sheet of plywood is still a 70-pound sheet of plywood, professional carpenters always handle that, building muscle.
+Those of us who sit in an office all day and then go home to work on projects probably don’t have the same muscle mass.

-Fortunately for us, there are several tools, tips and jigs to assist the home DIY’er in handling these large, heavy and awkward sheets.
+Fortunately for us, several tools, tips, and jigs assist the home DIYer in handling these large, heavy, and awkward sheets.
 These jigs or handles are commercially available at your local home center or readily prepared using scrap lumber you probably have sitting around from previous jobs.

 Panel carriers

-The home DIY’er can purchase a variety of items that all fit under the heading of ‘panel carriers.’
-These carriers come a variety of prices to fit any budget; though even the most expensive versions won’t break the bank.
+The home DIY’er can purchase various items that all fit under the heading of ‘panel carriers.’
+These carriers come in different prices to fit any budget, though even the most expensive versions won’t break the bank.
 We’re talking $7 to $50, depending on how good a one you want.
-All panel carriers have a basic “J” (or hook) shape to them where the plywood rests in the bottom of the hook with a handle that’s offset for more convenient handling.
+All panel carriers have an essential “J” (or hook) shape where the plywood rests at the bottom of the hook with an offset handle for more convenient handling.

 More robust and expensive carriers (like the Gorilla Gripper panel carrier) give additional support as the panel is locked between two padded jaws with an offset handle.
-It’s still a little awkward for someone working solo, but it is also a lot more durable than the low-cost options.
+It’s still awkward for someone working solo, but it is much more durable than the low-cost options.

-Perhaps the best way to control a piece of plywood solo would be to use a plywood panel carrier with wheels; this product solves two problems at once— easily moving an awkwardly sized panel and taking the strain off of your back.
+Perhaps the best way to control a piece of plywood solo would be to use a plywood panel carrier with wheels; this product solves two problems at once— quickly moving an awkwardly sized panel and taking the strain off your back.

-Even though the commercially available items are relatively inexpensive, the home DIY’er can easily construct their own panel carrier for little to no money out of scrap material or even just a piece of rope.
-Using rope to carry plywood is cheap, fast and effective.
+Even though commercially available items are relatively inexpensive, home DIYers can easily construct their own panel carrier for little to no money out of scrap material or even just a piece of rope.
+Using rope to carry plywood is cheap, fast, and effective.

-To make a rope carrier, take approximately 20’ of rope (~600 cm) and tie it into one continuous loop.
+To make a rope carrier, tie approximately 20’ of rope (~600 cm) into one continuous loop.
 Place one part of the loop around each bottom corner of the plywood sheet, pulling the slack up to make a “handle” point in the middle of the sheet, as shown in the diagram below.

 rope carrier,grab here,loop around corners